sohonisaurabh/XT-Summit-Behavioral-Cloning-using-Deep-Learning/README.md

   Following were the resources used in this application:

-  Car simulator, built and attributed by a team of Unity developers in Udacity for the self driving car nanodegree program.
+  Car simulator, built and attributed by a team of Unity developers in Udacity for the self-driving car nanodegree program.
 This can be downloaded by cloning this [git repo](https://github.com/udacity/self-driving-car-sim)

   This simulator has two tracks, with provision to go in training and autonomous mode to drive the car on each track.